 Highlights

-- 300 square inch primary cooking area
+- 300 square inches primary cooking area

-- 24,000 BTU-per-hour input across 2 burners
+- 24,000 BTU-per-hour across 2 independent burners

 - Porcelain-coated cast iron grates